Anthropologist, social media guru, Icelandic nature and food enthusiast.

 Can you see Iceland’s Northern Lights in October?

-What’s especially cool about this time of year is that there's plenty of light during the day, but the night time brings enough darkness to see the mesmerising Northern Lights very clearly, so we would strongly recommend taking a Northern Lights tour to make the most of this amazing opportunity.
+What’s especially cool about this time of year is that there's plenty of light during the day, but the night time brings enough darkness to see the mesmerizing Northern Lights very clearly, so we would strongly recommend taking a Northern Lights tour to make the most of this amazing opportunity.
 In fact, many consider this the best time of year to see the Northern Lights (and the best place to see them too!).

 What should I wear in Iceland in October?